c0ffeeartc/EcsLiteExt/README.md

 ## Tradeoffs and Limitations
   - To provide API current implementation stores an array of `worldInstanceCount * componentTypeCount` references to `EcsPool` instances.
 This may be not optimal for very big or dynamic amount of worlds.

-  - If only 1 world instance is expected per each world type API could be improved.
-Current implementation favours multiple worlds per 1 world type.
+  - If only 1 world instance is expected API could be improved.
+Current implementation favours multiple worlds.

 ## Known Issues
   - IL2CPP builds are expected to have runtime exception `EcsPools.I.InitComps(EcsWorlds.I);` due to code stripping, if any component isn't used in code.
 Should be fixed soon by catching exception and continue execution